72pulses/CloudConvertMergePdf/README.md

 # CloudConvertMergePDF

-CloudConvertMergePDF is a ruby wrapper for the [Cloud Convert](https://cloudconvert.com/) merge pdf api.
+CloudConvertMergePDF is a ruby wrapper for the [Cloud Convert](https://cloudconvert.com/api/combine) combine files to pdf API.
+The CloudConvert combine to pdf API merge files of any supported file type to a single PDF file.

 ## Installation